How to set up syntax highlighting for Gatsby

 Running prism at build-time

 The most commonly used library to perform syntax highlighting at build time with Gatsby today is gatsby-remark-prismjs - an official plugin.
+JavaScript code highlighted with it and the “okaidia” theme for the dark mode of this site looks like this:

 Screenshot of JavaScript code highlighted with gatsby-remark-prismjs